dr3dr3/devops-demo/slides-draft/safe-lean-portfolio-management.md

 ------

-Strategic demand managed by portfolio Kanban.
+Strategic demand managed by Portfolio Kanban.
 Decentralized intake by value streams and ARTs.

 ------